isomerpages/moe-fairfieldsec/_parents/PDLP/Frequently Asked Questions.md

-Lockers have already been provided for our students before PDLP for them to safe keep their belongings.
-Students are expected to secure their devices in their own lockers when they go for lunch breaks or PE lessons.
+Lockers have already been provided for our students for them to safe keep their belongings.
+Students are expected to secure their devices in their own lockers when they go for lunch breaks or lessons at other venues in the school.

 To inculcate responsible device usage habits, students should fully charge their devices at home so that there will not be any unnecessary disruption to their learning in school.
-However, in the event of an urgent need, students can use the small number of wall sockets in the classroom for charging.